srImathE satakOpAya nama:

 What is the wealth this is referring to?
 It is the association that all the gOpikAs are having with perumAn.
-When lakshmaNan went behind rAman empty-handed, he was referred by vAlmIki as ‘lakshmaNo lakshmi (wealth) sampanna:‘, because lakshmaNan got the real wealth that is rAma kainkaryam.
-Similarly when vibhIshaNAzhwAn left lankai and approached empty handed to do saranAgathy to perumAL, he was referred to as ‘srImAn’ (wealthy), because only now vibhIshaNan got the real wealth – that is association with rAman; gajEndran, the elephant, when he decided that there is no own effort that can save his life, and called perumAn for help, gajendrAzhwAr was referred to as ‘srImAn’ (wealthy) – again it is the association / surrender to emperumAn that is shown as the real wealth for us.
-(This association is called ‘bhagavath sambhandham’).
+When lakshmaNan went behind rAman to the forest empty-handed, he was referred by vAlmIki as ‘lakshmaNo lakshmi (wealth) sampanna:‘, because lakshmaNan got the real wealth that is rAma kainkaryam.
+Similarly when vibhIshaNAzhvAn left lankai empty handed and approached to do saranAgathy to perumAL, he was referred to as ‘srImAn‘ (wealthy), because only now vibhIshaNan got the real wealth – that is association with rAman; gajEndhran, the elephant – when he decided that there is no own effort that can save his life, and then called perumAn for help, gajEndhrAzhwAr was referred to as ‘srImAn‘ (wealthy) – again it is the association / surrender to emperumAn that is shown as the real wealth for us.
+(This association is called ‘bhagavath sambhandham‘).

 Difference among the above three association examples:

-– lakshmaNan from birth did Not have any swAthanthriyam (any feeling of being independent from perumAn), or anniya sEshathvam (being subservient to someone other than srIman nArAyANan).
-So he was from birth fully subservient to rAman.
+– lakshmaNan from birth did Not have any svAthanthriyam (any feeling of being independent from perumAn), or anya SEshathvam (being subservient to someone other than srIman nArAyANan).
+So he was fully subservient to rAman from birth.

-– vibhIshaNan did not have any swAthanthriyam either but he did have ‘anniya sEshathvam’ that is, he was subservient to rAvaNan.
-When that was also lost, he became wealthy because of attaining ananyArgha sEshathvam towards rAman.
+– vibhIshaNan did not have any svAthanthriyam either but he did have ‘anya SEshathvam‘ that is, he was subservient to rAvaNan.
+When that was also lost, he became wealthy because of attaining ananyArha SEshathvam towards rAman.

-– gajEndran had swAthanthriyam at first (when it thought it could save by Only on its own efforts), but it did not have any anniya sEshathvam – it served garlands only to emperumAn.
-But when gajEndran shed his swAthanthriyam by calling perumAL only to help, he became wealthy too.
+– gajEndhrAzhvAn had svAthanthriyam at first (when he thought he could save by Only on own efforts), but he did not have any anya SEshathvam – he served garlands only to emperumAn.
+But when gajEndhrAzhvAn shed his swAthanthriyam by calling only perumAL to help, he became wealthy too.

-What is meant by ‘sirumIrgAL‘ – it is that all the gOpikAs are a match to krishNan in age and ability to play (krishNan is also an iLam singam (lion-cub)); krishNan when seeing the males and those who have become women will stay away from them as he would from those who do poojas to other devathais (than nArAyaNan) or those who possess swAthanthriyam (feeling independent from perumAn).
-This is to show that he is so much fond of those young gOpikAs who are of good match to his age and ability to play.
-It is also to show how gOpikAs are so innocent, so devoted to krishNan and his chEshtithams (mischief), and making sure that without gOvindhan getting it first, they don’t put anything into their mouth.
+What is meant by ‘sirumeergAL‘ – it is that all the gOpikAs are a match to krishNan in age and ability to play (krishNan is also an iLam singam (lion-cub)); krishNan, when seeing the males and those who have become women, will stay away from them, similar to how he would stay away from those who do poojas to other devathas (than nArAyaNan) and from those who possess svAthanthriyam (feeling independent from perumAn and so doing things forbidden by Him or not doing things required by Him).
+This is to show that He is so much fond of those young gOpikAs who are a good match to his age and ability to play.
+It is also to show how gOpikAs are so innocent, so devoted to krishNan and his chEshtithams (actions/mischief), and making sure that without gOvindhan getting it first, they don’t put anything into their mouth.

 ===> kUr vEl kodum thozhilan nandhagOpan :